Baton Rouge Homes & Real Estate

 Baton Rouge Real Estate Search

 This page is updated with Baton Rouge home listings several times per day directly from the Zachary, Louisiana MLS.

 Each Baton Rouge MLS listing includes the property price, days on market, square footage, year built, lot size, number of bedrooms and bathrooms, assigned schools, construction type, and other important details as entered by the listing agent in the MLS.

 There are 43 neighborhoods in Baton Rouge, LA.
 Each neighborhood has a slightly different median price as home prices vary greatly.
-Residents looking to buy a home in a subdivision or community can expect to pay between $100,000 and $2,000,000.
+Residents looking to buy a home in a subdivision or community can typically expect to pay anywhere from $100,000 to $300,000 on the more affordable side or up to $2,000,000 on the luxury side.
 The size of the houses also ranges in size from 1,500 sq ft condos up to 10,000 sq ft luxury homes.